sanketpr/LogicalClock/Readme.md

-### Work in progress
+### WIP

 ### Lamport Clock Based Chat Room
 - [Lamport clock](https://lamport.azurewebsites.net/pubs/time-clocks.pdf) is a logical clock that helps us define causal order of events in a distrubited system.
-- This can be useful in determining partial order of events in a system (For example event A in system x "happened before" event B in system y)
+- This can be useful in determining partial order of events in a system (For example event A in node X "happened before" event B in node Y)
 - Algorithm of the lamport clock is simple and as following:

 Sending a message: